hiimnhan/scc451/report.typ

 === Evaluation and Comparison

-To evaluate the performance of the three clustering algorithms, we use three widely-adopted metrics: Silhouette Score, Davies-Bouldin Index, and Calinski-Harabasz Index.
+To evaluate the performance of the three clustering algorithms, we use three widely-adopted metrics: Silhouette Score, Davies-Bouldin Index.
 The Silhouette Score measures how similar a point is to its own cluster compared to other clusters, with values ranging from -1 to 1 (higher is better).
 The Davies-Bouldin Index evaluates the average similarity between each cluster and its most similar cluster, where lower values indicate better separation.
-The Calinski-Harabasz Index (also known as Variance Ratio Criterion) measures the ratio of between-cluster dispersion to within-cluster dispersion, with higher values indicating better-defined clusters.

 #figure(
   table(